 There is no reference to, nor is there any relationship with, the inheritance tax potentially avoided by the action under attack.
 The estate of a ‘pre-owner’ unlikely to be professionally advised could be such that there would be little or no potential inheritance tax payable if the election described above were made; yet the amount annually chargeable under Sch.15 could be significant.
 A well-advised ‘pre-owner’ would be aware of the opportunity to make the election; but the very circumstances that result in there being no potential inheritance liability resultant from the election may be those in which timely advice is unlikely to be available.

 This legislation was long in gestation, from the first brief announcement on 17 December 2003 to the Regulations made in March and December 2005, followed by S.80 FA 2006 and S.66 FA 2007 and the regulations made in October 2007.

 There remain many anomalies.

-The attempt to avoid a double liability to income tax is ill-drafted and inadequately explained by HMRC.
+The attempt to avoid a double liability to income tax is ill-drafted.
 The provisions designed to avoid a double charge to inheritance tax do not go far enough.